 Physical side effects

 Let’s take that I’m-not-fat-I’m-on-the-pill weight gain.
 You may well have been warned about it by your doctor or even told that it’s just hormonal.
 And technically, that’s right.
-But a more correct answer could be that hormonal birth control is having a detrimental effect on your Thyroid gland.
-The hormones in the pill or implant can interfere with its normal function, which in turn can cause weight gain, dry skin, dry hair, irritability, and all the things we associate with side effects of the pill.
+But a more correct answer could be that the hormonal birth control is having a detrimental effect on your Thyroid gland.
+The hormones in the pill or implant can interfere with its normal function, which in turn can cause weight gain, dry skin, dry hair, irritability and all the things we associate with side effects of the pill.

 Mental side effects

 How about the emotional instability I mentioned?
 It can take the form of mood swings, depression, crying at Amazon ads.
 Of course, PMS is something we all live with, but hormonal contraception can take it to the next level.
 In fact, one of the reasons I’m writing this piece is a recent experience with an implant.
-In the three weeks I’ve had it, the mood swings, sadness, and rage have started to make me feel as if I’ve lost my mind.
+In the three weeks I’ve had it, the mood swings, sadness and rage have started to make me feel as if I’ve lost my mind.
 And I’m sure the implant is responsible.

 And, as it turns out, I’m probably right.
 Strap in gang, it’s about to get real.
 A 2015 study of women actively taking birth control pills found something frickin’ astonishing.
 It seems the hormones in the contraceptive can lead to a change in the structure of your brain.
 Wait, it gets worse.
 Parts of the cortex, specifically those involved with, and you’re probably way ahead of me here, processing emotion, and critically, decision-making, get thinner.
 So, as it turns out, I’m not crazy, it really is the hormones.